-From October 1, 2013 to September 30, 2014, ETC experienced the retirement of five non-minority male employees, the resignation of one non-minority male employee, the death of one non-minority male employee, the hiring of seven non-minority male employees and the hiring of a non-minority male employee.
-Although new employment opportunities have been few during the past several years, ETC was and is committed to employing a diverse workforce with emphasis on recruiting, training and employing individuals with the education and skill-sets needed from within the local community.
+From October 1, 2006 to September 30, 2007, Eastex experienced the retirement of one non-minority male and one non-minority female.
+During this same period of time, Eastex hired two Hispanic females.
+Although new employment opportunities have been few during the past several years, Eastex was and is committed to employing a diverse workforce with emphasis on recruiting, training and employing individuals with the education and skill-sets needed from within the local community.